 The Office of Public Insurance Counsel, which produces the "report card," and the Department of State Health Service's Center for Health Statistics also have a Guide to Texas HMO Quality that provides a detailed analysis of each HMO's strengths and weaknesses.

 The Fair Health Consumer Cost Lookup is a free series of tools to help you better understand your insurance coverage and costs for out-of-network care.

-The Texas Department of Insurance provides a number of helpful publications and rate comparisons for various types of health plans.
-Among them are:
+The Texas Department of Insurance provides a number of helpful publications for various types of health plans.